-The history of Lopdell House, The Treasure House and Te Uru Waitakere Contemporary Art Gallery
+The history of Lopdell House, The Treasure House and Te Uru Waitākere Contemporary Art Gallery

-A jeweller, originally from Dargaville, Frank devoted his life to collecting Maori artefacts and items of natural history interest, including a celebrated kauri gum collection and stuffed birds, bats and sea life.
+A jeweller, originally from Dargaville, Frank devoted his life to collecting Māori artefacts and items of natural history interest, including a celebrated kauri gum collection and taxidermy birds, bats and sea life.
 After the failure of Hotel Titirangi, Frank sold his collection to the Dominion and Rotorua Museums.

 Inside the Treasure House

-The Treasure House and grounds
+The Treasure House & grounds

-The Spanish mission style hotel could accommodate over 60 guests in its fully carpeted rooms with ensuites.
-It had a small shop, tea-room, observation deck and a restaurant with a dance floor.
-However, a much hoped for liquor licence was never granted, resulting in the name ‘The Pub with No Beer’.
+The Spanish mission style hotel could accommodate more than 60 guests in its 24 rooms.
+Hotel Titirangi housed tea rooms, a roof garden and observation deck, a garage, a post office, two shops and a restaurant with a dance floor.
+However, a much hoped for liquor licence was never granted, resulting in the hotel being given the nickname, ‘The Pub with No Beer’.

 1942 - 1983

 The hotel was sold in 1942 to the Department of Education, for use as a residential school for deaf children.
 It served all deaf, school-aged children born north of New Plymouth and Gisborne.